leangjia/blender_docs/manual/modeling/modifiers/generate/mesh_to_volume.rst

    Voxel Amount
       This allows setting an approximate number of voxels that will be used to represent mesh along its diagonal.
       When the dimensions of the mesh changes, the voxel size will change as well.
-      For final rendering of animations, it's better to specify the voxel size explitely to avoid artifacts.
+      For final rendering of animations, it's better to specify the voxel size explicitly to avoid artifacts.

    Voxel Size
       This allows setting the exact voxel size that will be used.
       This is idea for rendering when the voxel size should not change between frames.

 Example
 =======